 Spoon about 2 tablespoons filling on the flat side of one cake.
 Top with another cake, flat side down.
 Repeat with the remaining cakes and filling.

-can be made 8 hours ahead.
+The pies can be made 8 hours ahead.
 Store in a single layer in an airtight container at room temperature.

 This recipe was provided by a chef, restaurant or culinary professional and may have been scaled down from a bulk recipe.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.